amida-tech/ADS/APIs/openFDA API/README.md

 # openFDA Folder
 Before using this script, you must have an APIKey with openFDA.
 [Go here to get an openFDA apiKey](https://open.fda.gov/apis/authentication/)

+Script output can be found in the "output" folder, located in the API folder.

 ## openFDA API NDC Code Pull-No API Key
 This Python code retrieves drug information from the openFDA API based on provided keywords, processes the data, and writes it to an Excel file.